tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 Usage:
 ---------------------------------

-Husky can be used in both real and simulated environments.
-The Dual UR5 operation is simpler than before.
-With the new separation into its own organization, users will no longer have to worry about parameters, configurations, etc. Follow the steps below to bring up the robot's simulation environment.
-Following that, there will be instructions on how to move every single part of your new robot!
+The dual UR5 Husky is easy to start working with!
+All the packages you'll need are conveniently located in one place, and there's no need to worry about setting parameters or customer configuration.
+Just follow the steps below to bring up the robot's simulation environment, afterwards, we'll get into how to move your new robot!

 .. code:: bash